fluent-wallet/fluent-docs/CONTRIBUTING.md

 ## Style guide

-The MetaMask documentation follows the
+The Fluent documentation follows the
 [ConsenSys documentation style guide](https://docs-template.consensys.net/getting-started/style-guide) and the [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/).
 Refer to those guides for any questions on writing style.

 ### Images

-All images are located in the `wallet/assets` and `snaps/assets` directories.
+All images are located in the `conflux/assets` and `espace/assets` directories.
 When adding a new image, such as a screenshot or diagram, make sure the image has a white or `#1b1b1d` color background in order for it to be compatible with the site's light and dark modes.